You have a choice:

 Image: Photo by Reproductive Health Supplies Coalition on Unsplash

-These devices are recommended for a woman who already had a child and did not want any more children – because it works for 5 years.
+These devices are recommended for a woman who already has a child and does not want any more children – because they work for five years.
 A medical doctor must insert the device.
 Bleeding and spotting may increase in the first 3 to 6 months and remain irregular.
 Periods over time usually become shorter, lighter or may stop.
 If you experience prolonged abdominal pain, see your doctor.
-Very few women get a pelvic inflammatory disease from intra-uterine devices.
+Very few women get pelvic inflammatory disease from intra-uterine devices.

 Common side effects of an intrauterine device include: